Generic name: pancrelipase [ pan-kre-LYE-pace ]

 Common Creon side effects may include:

-stomach pain, gas, upset stomach;
+stomach pain, gas, vomiting;

 diarrhea, frequent or abnormal bowel movements;